Toma400/No-AI-Art/readme.md

 Repository is split into categories:
 - [creators](creators.adoc) - being general list of creators, to be referred sometimes in later lists
-- [games](games.adoc) - games that are explicitly said to not use genAI
+- [games](games.adoc) - games and bigger mods that are explicitly said to not use genAI
 - [music](music.adoc) - bands/projects who explicitly opposed genAI and never used genAI cover art
+- [movies](movies.adoc) - movies with no use of genAI and directors who oppose it

 The repository will only collect list of artists who are explicitly against genAI and didn't use it in their pipeline.
 The collection is meant to both promote human artists, but also